jvkumar/delivery-finder/README.md

 Move the downloaded folder `delivery-finder`  (as done in Step0-b above) in `covid19` folder

 ## Step 2
-Go to instacart.com and login and add all your items in the shopping cart.
+Go to instacart.com and login to your account.
+Take your time to add all your items in the shopping cart.
+Once you have all your desired items in the cart, then move to `Step 3`

 ## Step 3
 Go to your cart page